nasa/Transform-to-Open-Science/SECURITY.md

 • What to expect following a vulnerability report.

-**It is advised to thoroughly read and understand NASA's Vulnerability Dusclosure Policy before proceeding to report any issue to NASA.**
+**It is advised to thoroughly read and understand NASA's Vulnerability Disclosure Policy before proceeding to report any issue to NASA.**